Create your first image

 Initially on a new computer the image list is empty.
 When creating a new image, you can see the image templates that are available on the web (there is also a local cache).
 Select the template image you want to use and download it.
 For instance you can download "Official distributions" -> "Pharo 8.0 (stable)" which is the latest stable image as of today.
 The launcher will download the image into a specific directory somewhere in your users home directory (you can configure where by clicking the Settings button).
 Each image gets its own folder.
 Use the "Show in folder" menu item if you want to open this location.

-Where are stored my images?
+Where are my images stored?

 Launcher files are considered as user documents and so, they are stored in the user document folder, i.e.:

-• $HOME/Documents/Pharo on OS X,
+- $HOME/Documents/Pharo on OS X,

-• $HOME/My Documents/Pharo on windows,
+- $HOME/My Documents/Pharo on windows,

-• $HOME/Pharo on Linux (some Linux distributions provide a document folder but some others not, so we put it in the HOME directory in all cases).
+- $HOME/Pharo on Linux (some Linux distributions provide a document folder but some others not, so we put it in the HOME directory in all cases).

 In this folder, you will find your images and virtual machines needed to run images.
 The default location can be customized in Pharo Launcher settings.